 These people have grappled with reinvention both personally and professionally, learning how to brave major life changes.

-On the docket this episode: Vanessa Carlton, a one-time pop star who has rediscovered her true musical intentions; Chris Echegaray, a former reporter who now works with bilingual families in public schools; and Chip Peay, a real estate agent who once managed the careers of Loretta Lynn and Alan Jackson.
+On the docket this episode: Vanessa Carlton, a one-time pop star who has rediscovered her true musical intentions; Chris Echegaray, a former reporter who now works with bilingual families in public schools; and Chip Peay, a real estate agent who once managed the careers of Ricky Skaggs and Alan Jackson.

 Vanessa Carlton’s music career skyrocketed almost immediately into stardom, when she released the hit song “A Thousand Miles” in 2002.
 (Pitchfork called it “the pop song that launched a generation of piano lessons.”)
 The singer-songwriter released two more albums on major labels.
 In 2008, she left the major label machine and began to rebuild her career as an independent musician.
 In 2011, she released the Steve Osborne-produced Rabbits On The Run.
 Vanessa, who now lives in Nashville, recently completed a North American tour for her most recent studio album, the critically acclaimed Liberman.

 Chris Echegaray is a journalist-turned-education advocate.
 As a former reporter at The Tampa Tribune and The Tennessean, he's covered stories in some intense situations — interviewing groups of heavily armed gang members, riding buses filled with laborers rolling across the U.S. border and talking to parents still reeling from the kidnapping of their baby.
 He currently works at Whitsitt Elementary School as part of a Metro Nashville Public Schools initiative that helps schools integrate more fully into their communities.